rdlauer/articles/blues/pico-python-code/post.md

 ![thonny ide](thonny.png)

 Don't get me wrong, Thonny is a super fun little IDE to work with.
 The problem with Thonny is that it only takes you so far.
-I'm missing my coding extensions, syntax autocompletion, error highlighting, and built-in terminal provided by [Visual Studio Code](https://code.visualstudio.com/).
+I'm missing my productivity extensions, syntax autocompletion, error highlighting, and built-in terminal provided by [Visual Studio Code](https://code.visualstudio.com/).

 I'm a big fan of meeting developers where they are (via popular languages AND tooling), so leveraging the uber-popular Visual Studio Code for developing on my Pico is where I'm going to start.

 ![visual studio code ide](vscode.png)

+Aside from the productivity improvements I get from VS Code out of the box, for Python-specific development there are a few additional extensions I highly recommend:

+- [MagicPython](https://marketplace.visualstudio.com/items?itemName=magicstack.MagicPython) - Advanced syntax highlighting for Python 3.
+- [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) - IntelliSense on steroids for Python.
+- [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Linting, debugging, you name it, for Python.

+You can get all of these (and more) with the [Python Extension Pack](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack).

 ## Set Up Your Pico for MicroPython